 The Humdinger captures the music’s transformative ability to release pent up emotions and illustrates the connections of humming to wellness all-around from the cell, sub-cellular to molecular levels of our biological existence.

-- Dr. David O. Akombo, professor of music, and author of The Unity of Music and Dance in World Cultures.
-Jackson, Mississippi
+- Dr. David O. Akombo, Professor and Dean, College of Culture, Creative and Performing Arts, University of the West Indies-Cave Hill, Barbados.
+Author of The Unity of Music and Dance in World Cultures.

 I think this is a book about flowers, beautifully pressed flowers in rich vibrant colours and wonderful textures.
 The time of year made me both fixate on and luxuriate in them.
 I wanted to touch the pansies, in particular, to feel their silky softness and to see how the drying process had affected them.
 Pansies are the true jewels of the flower world, coming out as they do in late winter and early spring.
 The leaves, the bees, the blooms, the vines, they were magnificent for a late March day.